carnegiemellonracing/driverless-docker/README.md

 docker compose up
 ```

+>![INFO]
+> run `docker compose up -d` if you want to run the node in detached mode in the background.
+You can always turn it off from docker desktop, VSCode, or the CLI.

 ## To run scripts from the container (attach interactive shell to container)
 ```bash
 docker exec -it driverless-docker-26x-1 /bin/bash